dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/configure-attribute-resolution.md

 cas.authn.attributeRepository.ldap[0].attributes.tnsIDNumber:   cn
 ```

-The first eight properties should be self-explanatory (or see the descriptions in the previous sections).
+The first six properties should be self-explanatory (or see the descriptions in the previous sections).
 Note that while we did not need to use a bind account to authenticate users against Active Directory, we do need to use one to resolve attributes.

 The `.attributes.` properties specify, for each attribute, its name in the directory, and the name it should be given when sending it to the client application (the *mapped* name).
 For example, in the set of attributes above, the Active Directory attributes called `cn`, `displayName`, `givenName`, `mail`, `sn`, `tnsGoogleAppsRole`, and `tnsIDNumber` will be mapped to the names `uid`, `displayName`, `Formatted Name`, `EmailAddress`, `sn`, `Role`, and `cn` respectively when they are sent to client applications.